2011 and 2012 ACT Test Dates

-The ACT Test is given several times a year, as listed in the table below.
 Most high school students choose to take the ACT Test during the spring of their junior year and/or the fall of the senior year.
+Many students take the ACT test twice (once as a junior and once as a senior).
+57% of repeat test takers increase their ACT composite score on a retest.

 Late Registration Period |